alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 The certificate costs £31.

-You should get your certificate within 6 weeks.
+You should get your certificate within 15 days.

-If you lose your certificate, you can ask APHA for a replacement.

 [Question for SME: Where do users apply for a replacement?]